Wesztman/smhi-weather/README.md

 # smhi-weather

-Provides some friendly functions to fetch data from SMHI:s open data api
+Provides some friendly functions to fetch data from SMHI:s open data api.

+The source off all data provided is [SMHI](http://opendata.smhi.se/apidocs/metfcst/index.html).